Plastic doesn’t biodegrade, making it important to reduce the amount of plastic we waste and recycle more.

 🛍 The Scottish Government introduced a single use carrier bag charge in 2014, cutting their use by 80 per cent in the first year.
 In comparison to the UK approach, the Scottish charge covered all retailers from the outset.

 🍾 We've launched a consultation on a deposit return scheme for drinks bottles and cans - the first government in the UK to do so.
 Help shape the scheme by giving your views here.

 ☕ We’re working to end the throwaway culture.
 A panel of experts will look at new measures, including the introduction of a single-use coffee cup levy.
 A ban on microbeads is already being implemented and we’re consulting on banning plastic cotton buds - the number one source of plastic litter on beaches.

 🌍 We will work to ensure that the UK government doesn’t weaken the environmental protections we benefit from now after Brexit.

-🥤 SNP MSP Katie Forbes is leading a campaign for people and businesses to reduce their use of plastic straws.
+🍹 SNP MSP Katie Forbes is leading a campaign for people and businesses to reduce their use of plastic straws.
 The ‘Final Straw’ campaign has already won support from the the Marine Conservation Society.
 The Scottish Government will consider the legislative, financial and accessibility issues related to banning plastic straws before confirming plans.

 ♻️ Over the last 10 years, recycling rates in Scotland have gone up.Scottish households recycled 45.2 per cent of their rubbish in 2016 – up from around 32 per cent for council waste in 2007.

 🔄 Our action on building a more circular economy has been recognised as world-leading.
-This has included In recognition of its work, the Scottish Government won the Award for Circular Economy Governments, Cities and Regions at the World Economic Forum summit at Davos in 2017.
+In recognition of its work, the Scottish Government won the Award for Circular Economy Governments, Cities and Regions at the World Economic Forum summit at Davos in 2017.

 - Fact check: the Tory record on the environment